cn0047/stash/ed/t.tdd.md

 Unit of software in php - class.
 Unit of software in go - package.

+## White-box testing

+Code is runnig in a debugger, code is tested from the inside, IDE.

 ## Testing Anti-Patterns

 * [Having unit tests without integration tests](https://monosnap.com/file/ctZy5mvYR76aq5QTEI71TuBCNtYanK).